SimoneConiglio/materials_ashby/README.md

-# materials_ashby
+# Material and Environnement Material properties database
-a material database of class of materials from Material &amp; Environnement, Ashby.
+A material database of class of materials from Material &amp; Environnement, Ashby.